airbus-cert/skyblue.team/content/posts/flareon9.md

 ...
 ```

-In fact, Trace tries to emulate the `__main__` namespace so programs can't catch it!
+In fact, `trace` tries to emulate the `__main__` namespace so programs can't catch it!
 It compiles the program, and executes it with the emulated namespace.
 So we reimplemented it in order to get every single frame and read them.

 And here comes Py Frame Trace, a basic tool made to read the frames you want from a program by applying the right filters!